SciLifeLab Serve allows hosting of web applications built with any framework that creates a server listening on ports 3000–9999.

 Option 1.
 Manually publishing an image on DockerHub

-Register on DockerHub and sign in with your account on Docker Desktop app.
+Register on DockerHub and sign in with your account on the Docker Desktop app.

 docker build --platform linux/amd64 -t <your-dockerhub-username>/<some-name>:<some-tag> .